 Since thermal imaging uses a digital environment, it is quite possible to see the image not only directly on the display of the device, but also remotely at any distance.
 This makes it possible to display the image on a helmet carried by a soldier, on which he sees what the weapon is aimed at, while there is no need to look in the same direction.
 This allows you to fire literally from around the corner.
 A soldier can direct his weapon from behind a wall or corner, see a target and fire a shot at it without exposing himself to unnecessary risk.

-To demonstrate these capabilities, one of the very first systems was included in the French infantry equipment set FELIN (Fantassin a Equipement et Liaisons Integres - integrated infantry equipment and communications equipment) developed by Safran Electronics & Defense.
-Through a cable, she connects the thermal imaging sight on the FAMAS rifle with an optical device on the helmet.
-These systems were delivered to French soldiers in Afghanistan in 2011.
-The results of the field tests were contradictory: although the characteristics were satisfactory, the total weight of the rifle with an aim was found to be too large.
-This again reminded of the common problems that the developers of the systems for expanding the horizons of an individual soldier are faced with.
-Often, these systems have a mass, dimensions, power consumption, complexity and other design characteristics that are impractical in real combat conditions.
+In order to demonstrate these capabilities, one of the very first systems was included in the French infantry equipment FELIN (Fantassin a Equipement et Liaisons Integres - infantryman's integrated equipment and communications) developed by Safran Electronics & Defense.
+Through a cable, it connects the thermal imaging sight on the FAMAS rifle to the optical device on the helmet.
+These systems were supplied to French soldiers in Afghanistan in 2011.
+Field test results were inconsistent: although the performance was satisfactory, the total mass of the rifle with the scope was deemed too large.
+This reminded again of the common problems faced by the developers of systems for "broadening the horizons" of the individual soldier.
+These systems often have mass, size, power consumption, complexity, and other design characteristics that are impractical in real combat conditions.

 The French infantryman uses a monocular thermal imaging scope for observation during fog.